House of Delegates VA General Assembly – House Bill for historic African American Cemeteries

 /Blog/Current-Projects/Current-Projects/House-of-Delegates-VA-General-Assembly--House-Bill-for-historic-African-American-Cemeteries/?link=1&fldKeywords=&fldAuthor=&fldTopic=0

 The African American Heritage Preservation Foundation worked with Virginia House Delegate C. Matt Fariss to implement the provisions of a House Bill that would recognize at least 36 historical African American graves at The Stanton Family Cemetery in Buckingham County and that The Stanton Family Cemetery be added to the list of Historical African American cemeteries cared for pursuant to § 10.1-2211.2 of the Code of Virginia.
 The Stanton Family Cemetery was placed on the Virginia Landmarks Register and the National Register of Historic Places in 1993.
 The Virginia Department of Historic Resources has developed a Virginia Historical African American Cemetery and Graves Fund Manual that is an invaluable resource that other states can replicate for its historical African American cemeteries and grave sites.
-Given the results of the Ground Penetration Radar (GPR) survey, the Foundation will submit an amendment to the Virginia General Assembly for the 2021 Legislative Session.
+Given the results of the Ground Penetration Radar (GPR) survey, the Foundation submitted an amendment to the Virginia General Assembly for the 2021 Legislative Session.

 The African American Heritage Preservation Foundation worked with Virginia House Delegate C. Matt Fariss to implement the provisions of a House Bill that would recognize at least 36 historical African American graves at The Stanton Family Cemetery in Buckingham County and that The Stanton Family Cemetery be added to the list of Historical African American cemeteries cared for pursuant to § 10.1-2211.2 of the Code of Virginia.
 The Stanton Family Cemetery was placed on the Virginia Landmarks Register and the National Register of Historic Places in 1993.